nikek/cerebral-website/content/api/07_connect.en.md

 ```

 ### Strict rendering
-Due to Cerebrals "render on path change" it is possible to optimize component rendering.
+Due to Cerebral's "render on path change" feature, it is possible to optimize component rendering with the `strictRender` option.

 ```js
 import React from 'react'